 If a prolonged interruption is intended, the pump must be drained thoroughly via the connections on the pump casing.
-We recommend removing cartridge-unit pumps and immersion pumps from the tank or the plant.

 Safe draining and environmentally compatible disposal of the fluid must be ensured.

 Preservative should then be applied to the pump (see Section 3.3).